 It’s 6 in the morning, late for a night owl like myself, and I can’t sleep.
 Why?
 Because I have baby gates on my mind.
-Gates for stairs, wooden gates, gates for your pet, and of course, retractable gates.
-The retractable baby gate is becoming the choice pick for baby gates on the market, and for a good reason.
+Gates for stairs, wooden gates, gates for your pet, and of course, the retractable baby gate.
+This type of gate is becoming the choice pick on the market, and for a good reason.

 Many parents have toddlers or pets that you don’t want going into a certain room or part of the house.
-Whether you fear for their safety, or that room’s safety, the baby gate has done a good job separating your little one with the more dangerous parts of your home.
+Whether you fear for their safety, or that room’s safety, baby gates do a good job separating your little one with the more dangerous parts of your home.

 Let’s take a look.